 Make it fun by naming the levels and creating badges that customers can proudly earn.
 Each level can earn various rewards from your brand, whether they be monetary or freebies from the brand.

 For instance, Uber has levels of rewards, where customers earn more with the more they use the app.
 You can incorporate a similar mantra with your refer-a-friend campaign, thanks to levels of rewards.
 It’s a step that encourages friendly competition.
 By playing against one another, customers will not only have fun, but you’ll gain more referrals.
 This is just one more exciting idea in the world of referral program ideas.

 Don’t forget to promote your referral program!

 A solid refer-a-friend campaign idea isn’t enough for success on its own.
 Sure you have the basics in place, but the refer-a-friend campaign won’t just run itself.
-Be sure to promote your program so customers know it’s active.
+Be sure to promote your referral program so customers know it’s active.
 Promoting the campaign also ensures customers can reach it and are able to participate.

 Promote your program on your website, through social media, by sending emails, SMS, or newsletters, and telling customers about the program.
 Choose a marketing program that works best for your brand, or choose a well-rounded approach in order to reach as many referrals as possible.

 It’s always a good idea to promote your referral campaign when customers are most satisfied with your brand.
 Once they’ve made a purchase, when talking to customer service, etc. – these are all good times to reach out to customers.
 You can also email them to check-in.
 This is a great time to remind them about the program, and what they can get for their efforts.